opea-project/GenAIExamples/DocSum/README.md

 # Document Summarization Application

 Large Language Models (LLMs) have revolutionized the way we interact with text.
-These models can be used to create summaries of news articles, research papers, technical documents, legal documents and other types of text.
-Suppose you have a set of documents (PDFs, Notion pages, customer questions, etc.) and you want to summarize the content.
+These models can be used to create summaries of news articles, research papers, technical documents, legal documents, multimedia documents, and other types of documents.
+Suppose you have a set of documents (PDFs, Notion pages, customer questions, multimedia files, etc.) and you want to summarize the content.
 In this example use case, we utilize LangChain to implement summarization strategies and facilitate LLM inference using Text Generation Inference.

 The architecture for document summarization will be illustrated/described below: